nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * You can replace the add command inputs with the relevant details of your itinerary.
 * You can add optional details such as the country, number of people, and budget.
   - e.g. Enter `add d/Summer Trip c/Japan sd/2023-06-01 du/5 p/4 b/2000` instead to specify the country as Japan, number of people as 4, and your budget as $2000.
-* For additional information, refer to the [`add` command](#creating-a-new-itinerary--add) explanation under the [Features](#features) section.
+* For additional information, refer to the [`add` command](#creating-a-new-itinerary--add)  in the [Features](#features) section under main page commands.

 </div>
 <div style="page-break-after: always"></div>